by Pamela Reed Gibson, Ph.D.

 Laundry product fumes such as those from scented fabric softeners can be difficult to detect on a single site visit because of their intermittent use.
 But their presence is important to determine because they can cause severe reactions in some people.
 Some suggest camping outside for a couple of days at a prospective home to find out if neighbors use such products.
 However, even if none are detected, people can still change their products and start using them in the future.
 This is just one example of the tremendous difficulty that people with MCS face in finding housing.
 Further investigation might involve calls to potential neighbors or to the municipality to inquire about the use of pesticides or other toxics, driving around a large perimeter looking for potential pollution sources, visiting the site at all hours to observe the conditions there, and other methods.

 Mold exposures can also be a problem for a person with environmental sensitivities.
 The presence of molds in residences can be difficult and expensive to deal with.
 They typically occur in damp areas such as those with heavy rainfall, high humidity, or near oceans or other bodies of water and/or in houses with roof or plumbing leaks or after other flooding.

 Cell phone towers, overhead power lines, or similar sources of electromagnetic radiation and electromagnetic fields need to be examined also.
-For example, it is probably not advisable to lease a second floor apartment with power lines right outside a window and/or a transformer box mounted on the pole in front of or behind the house.
+For example, it is probably not advisable to lease a second floor apartment, like furnished apartments el paso, with power lines right outside a window and/or a transformer box mounted on the pole in front of or behind the house.
 Also best avoided is an apartment, condo, or other multi-unit situation where the power panel for the whole complex is on the exterior wall of one of the bedrooms.

 Assess to the Indoors